sveltejs/svelte/documentation/docs/07-misc/04-custom-elements.md

 ...
 ```

-> [!NOTE] While Typescript is supported in the `extend` function is subject to the same limitations of the script tags: you need to set `lang="ts"` on one of the scripts AND you can only use [erasable syntax](https://www.typescriptlang.org/tsconfig/#erasableSyntaxOnly) in it.
+> [!NOTE] While Typescript is supported in the `extend` function, it is subject to limitations: you need to set `lang="ts"` on one of the scripts AND you can only use [erasable syntax](https://www.typescriptlang.org/tsconfig/#erasableSyntaxOnly) in it.
+They are not processed by script preprocessors.

 ## Caveats and limitations